 There are universities throughout Missouri that offer master’s in communication programs, including schools in Springfield, St. Louis, Parkville, Columbia and Warrensburg.
 For students who live in or near St. Louis and St. Charles, there are several schools offering master’s in communication programs.
 For students residing near Springfield, there are two schools in Springfield with programs in communication.

-Drury University’s Communication Department in Springfield offers a Master of Arts in Communication with emphases in Integrated Marketing Communications and Organizational Leadership and Change.
+Drury University’s Communication Department in Springfield offers a Master of Arts in Communication with emphases in Integrated Marketing Communications (IMC) and Organizational Leadership and Change.
 This program prepares students for roles in communication management, strategy, and leadership.
-Students take core classes that cover graduate studies in communication, communication ethics, organizational communication and change, leadership and management, communication consulting, entrepreneurial communication, and organizational research.
-They then select electives according to their concentration, such as classes in social advocacy, social media strategy, governance and executive leadership, and fundraising and philanthropy.
+Students of the Organizational Leadership and Change emphasis take core classes that cover graduate studies in communication, communication ethics, organizational communication and change, communication consulting, and organizational research.
+The IMC emphasis includes core courses in public relations writing, integrated marketing communications, strategic crisis management, and ethics in communication.
+Students then select electives according to their interests and goals, such as classes in social advocacy, social media strategy, governance and executive leadership, fundraising and philanthropy, leadership and management, and entrepreneurial communication.
+Students of both emphases must complete an applied communication capstone that synthesizes all that they have learned into a research-focused or professional project.

-Missouri State University’s Department of Communication in Springfield offers a Master of Arts in Communication with specialization options in Organizational Communication, Communication and Culture, Interpersonal and Conflict Communication, and Political Communication and Rhetoric.
-Students in this program take core classes in communication theory and research, rhetorical theory, the fundamentals of graduate studies in communication, qualitative and quantitative research methods, rhetorical analysis, and applied communication research.
-After their core classes, students can select electives in collaboration with their advisor, and explore areas such as conflict and communication, public speaking, communication and diversity, ethical issues in communication, interpersonal communication, gender and communication, social movement communication, public affairs communication, health communication and culture, and public relations, in keeping with their desired area(s) of concentration.
+Missouri State University’s Department of Communication, Media, Journalism and Film in Springfield offers a Master of Arts in Communication that features a flexible, generalist curriculum that students can tailor to their desired academic or professional path.
+Students in this program take core classes in communication theory and research, rhetorical theory, and the fundamentals of graduate studies in communication.
+In addition, they must choose two methods courses that cover qualitative research methods, quantitative research methods, rhetorical analysis, and/or applied communication research.
+After their core classes, students can select electives in collaboration with their advisor, exploring areas such as conflict and communication, public speaking, communication and diversity, ethical issues in communication, interpersonal communication, gender and communication, social movement communication, public affairs communication, health communication and culture, and public relations, in keeping with their desired area(s) of concentration.
 In addition to fulfilling their course requirements, students must choose from one of three final graduation requirements: a master’s thesis, a seminar paper, or a professional project.
 While this program is campus-based, students may be allowed to take some courses online for a hybrid program.

 Located in Rolla, Missouri University of Science and Technology offers a Master of Science in Technical Communication program through its Department of English and Technical Communication.
 The program is delivered in a hybrid format, with students taking a combination of campus-based and online courses.
 There is also a fully online option available (see online section below).
-A total of ten courses are required for either version of the program, covering topics such as Technical Editing, Usability Studies, Advanced Proposal Writing, Web-Based Communication, Research Methods in Technical Communication, Advanced Theories of Visual Technical Communication, and Advanced International Technical Communication.
+A total of ten courses are required for either version of the program, covering topics such as technical editing, usability studies, advanced proposal writing, web-based communication, technical communication research methods, advanced theories of visual technical communication, project management in technical communication, help authoring, layout and design, and advanced international technical communication.
 For their capstone requirement, students can choose to either take a comprehensive exam or complete a thesis and some additional credits.

 Park University’s Department of Communication, Journalism, and Public Relations offers a Master of Arts in Communication and Leadership with an Organizational Emphasis.
 This program combines courses on communication theories and methods with principles of organizational change and leadership.
 The core curriculum of this program is comprised of classes in human communication, communication research, the fundamentals of graduate studies in communication, cross-cultural communication, and communication epistemology.
-Students then take classes in organizational leadership and change, as well as electives in areas such as conflict mediation, conflict management, and case studies in communication and leadership.
+Students then take classes in organizational leadership, leading change within organizations, and measuring leadership efficacy.
+Electives in this program explore areas such as conflict mediation, conflict management, and case studies in communication and leadership.
 Students must also pass a comprehensive examination and complete either a graduate project or a master’s thesis.

 St. Louis University’s Department of Communication offers a Master of Arts in Communication with areas of study in Health Communication, Intercultural Communication, Interpersonal Communication, Media Studies, Organizational Communication, Rhetoric and Public Dialogue, and Strategic Communication.
-All students, regardless of concentration, must complete courses in the fundamentals of graduate studies in communication, research methods in communication, and foundational communication theory.
+All students, regardless of concentration, must complete courses on the fundamentals of graduate studies in communication, quantitative research methods in communication, qualitative communication research for social justice, and foundational communication theory.
 Electives for this program cover essential topics in interpersonal communication, health communication, contemporary issues in media, strategic communication, organizational communication, language and cultural diversity, and intercultural communication.
-Students are also encouraged to take courses outside of the Communication department with their advisor’s approval, in order to obtain an interdisciplinary understanding of how the field of communication interacts with other fields of study.
-Students must also complete an applied project with a professional focus, a comprehensive exam, or a master’s thesis as their final graduation requirement.
+Students are also encouraged to take courses outside of the Department of Communication with their advisor’s approval, in order to obtain an interdisciplinary understanding of how the field of communication interacts with other fields of study.
+Students must complete an applied project with a professional focus, a comprehensive exam, or a master’s thesis as their final graduation requirement.

-The University of Central Missouri’s Department of Communication and Digital Media Production in Warrensburg offers a Master of Arts in Communication with Options in Applied Communication and Communication Studies.
-The Applied Communication is offered entirely online, with some courses that students can take on the Warrensburg campus if they wish (for more information on this option, see the online section below).
-The Communication Studies option is designed to be taken on the Warrensburg campus, though students may have an option to take some of their courses online.
-The Master of Arts in Communication, Communication Studies option features core courses in qualitative and quantitative research methods in communication, theories of communication, and an introduction to graduate studies course.
+The University of Central Missouri’s Department of Communication and Digital Media Production in Warrensburg offers a Master of Arts in Communication with specializations in Applied Communication and Communication Studies.
+The Applied Communication specialization is offered entirely online, with some courses that students can take on the Warrensburg campus if they wish (curriculum details for the Applied Communication specialization are outlined in the online section below).
+The Communication Studies specialization is designed to be taken on the Warrensburg campus, though students may have an option to take some of their courses online.
+The Master of Arts in Communication, Communication Studies specialization features core courses in qualitative and quantitative research methods in communication, theories of communication, and an introduction to graduate studies course.
 After the core classes, students can design their curriculum based on their interests in the field, and select classes in consultation with their advisor.
 Examples of electives include courses in digital media law, speech communication, gender communication, international communication, special topics in speech communication, organizational communication, crisis communication, and mass communication effects.
 Students can choose between a thesis and a research project for their culminating experience.

 Located in Columbia, the University of Missouri’s Department of Communication offers a Master of Arts in Communication with areas of concentration in Interpersonal and Family Communication, Mediated Communication, Organizational Communication, Political Communication, Identity/Diversity Communication, and Health and Crisis Communication.
 Regardless of their concentration, students take core classes in the fundamentals of graduate study in communication, quantitative methods in communication, and communication theory.
 They then take classes according to their chosen specialization, which range from seminars in disaster, crisis, and risk communication to classes in mediation, media processing and effects, organizational communication, and relational communication.
 Students can also take more advanced classes in journalism, educational research, interviewing techniques, and social psychology analysis.
 As their final graduation requirement, students can choose to complete a master’s thesis or a creative project along with a comprehensive examination.